Skip to main content

 6. Click Allow.

 After authorizing, your browser redirects back to the CoreWeave Cloud Console Integrations page.
 You know this step was successful if you see two buttons: Remove CoreWeave Mission Control from your workspace and Create Slack integration.
+With the app installed and authorized, you can now configure the specific Slack channel that receives CoreWeave Alerts.

-To create a Slack integration, first you obtain the Slack channel ID for the channel you want to use for CoreWeave Alerts, and then you enter the channel ID into the CoreWeave Cloud Console to configure the integration.
+To create a Slack integration, first obtain the Slack channel ID for the channel you want to use for CoreWeave Alerts, and then enter the channel ID into the CoreWeave Cloud Console to configure the integration.

 Obtain the Slack channel ID